 Blockchain Moon Acquisition Corp. appoints John P. Hopkins and Carl J. Johnson as new Independent Directors

-/EIN News/ -- Jacksonville, FL, Sept.
-20, 2022 (GLOBE NEWSWIRE) -- Blockchain Moon Acquisition Corp. (“BMAC”) (Nasdaq: BMAQ) announces that on September 14, 2022, John P. Hopkins and Carl J. Johnson were appointed to the board of directors as new independent board members.
+Jacksonville, FL, Sept.
+20, 2022 (GLOBE NEWSWIRE) -- Blockchain Moon Acquisition Corp. ("BMAC") BMAQ announces that on September 14, 2022, John P. Hopkins and Carl J. Johnson were appointed to the board of directors as new independent board members.

 "We are excited to have two extremely experienced board members added to the board as independent directors.
 Their backgrounds as executive directors, officers, and advisors come at a great benefit to the stockholders of Blockchain Moon Acquisition Corp.," commented Enzo Villani, Chairman, and CEO of BMAC.